 On the other hand Mr. Mugabi submitted that the defendants be held liable and pay damages to the plaintiff.
-The plaintiffs testified they were passengers in a Peugeot and it was being driven on its proper side of the road and that it was the defendant's landrover which collided with the Peugeot and the court should accept their version being more reasonable and proper one.
-It is pertinent to ask ourselves why this accident happened in the first place.
+The plaintiffs testaffied they were passengers in a peautot and it was being driven on its proper side of the road and that it was the defendants landrover which collided with the peautot and the court should accept their version being more reasonable and proper one.
+It is pertinent to ask ourselves why did this accident happen in the first place.
 It happened because Mr. Ibingira took the wrong decision.
 He swerved on the right side instead of the left.
 If he had swerved on the left he would not have been here because the accident would not have taken place.
 They accept he might have taken a decision in the agony of the moment nevertheless if one takes a wrong decision he would still be liable.

-Then DW3 testified that there was a good three metres from the hedge of the tarmac.
+Then DW3 testified that there was a good three metres from the hedge of the tormac.
 If Ibingira would have been driving slowly as he claimed to be he would have been negotiated the corner but did not do so.
-Again if the court was to scrutinize the defence case it was full of contradictions why they were there in the first place for example Mr. Ibingira testified that he swerved on the right and that was where the accident occurred.
-DW2 claimed it was the left hand side of the road facing Masaka.
-DW3 claimed it was in the middle in the road ad that was the same accident.
-Secondly Mr. Ibingira claimed that after the collision the vehicle went off the road side facing Kampala.
-DW2 claimed it went into a plantation 30 metres away DW3 said it was just on the Murram grass Path on the road.
-The conclusion was that those witnesses who were not telling the truth infact it was their testimony which is suspect rather than the p1aintiffs'.
-They just came in support of their boss who might even have paid their allowance to come and give evidence here.
-That Ibingira said the road was clear and could see very well a head DW3 said he could see a head about 200 metres but DW2 said could only see 20 metres.
-They were only trying to deceive.
-If Mr. Ibingira had been taking a proper lookout on the road he could have avoided the accident.
-He contended that Mr. Ibingira was a man of 61 years old may be with failing eyesight.
-He employed a driver because he could not drive this long distance to Mbarara, when asked why he was driven he replied that he was only assisting the driver.
-He submitted that he employed the driver because he knew he was incapable of driving.
-If the photographs were looked at the damage to the vehicles were consistence with the plaintiffs' version how the accident occurred.
+Again if the court was to serutinise the defence case it was full of contradictions why were they there in the first place for example Mr. This wire testified that he swerved on ..../10 the right and that was where the accident occurred, DW2 claimed it was the lefthand side of the road facing Masaka, DW3 claimed it was in the middle in the road and that was the same accident, Secondly Mr. Ibingira claimed that after the collision the vehicle went off the road side facing Kampala.
+D-2 claimed it went into a plantation 30 metres away D@3 said it was just on the Murram grass Path on the read.
+The conclusion was that these witnesses who were not telling the truth infact it was their testimony which is suspect rather than the plaintiff.
+They just came in support of their boss who might even have paid their allowance to come and give evidence here, That Ibingira said the road was clear and could see very well a head Dw3 said could see a head about 200 metres but DW2 said could only See 20 metres They were only trying to deceive If Mr. Ibingira had been taking a proper lookout on the road he could have avoided the accident.
+He conteded that Mr. Ibingira was a man of 61 years old may be with a failing eyesight He employed a driver because he could not drive this long distance to Mbarara, when asked why he was driving he replied that he was only assisting the driver, He submitted that he employed the driver because he knew he was incapable of driving.
+If the consistence photofraphs were looked at the damage to the vehicles were with the plaintiffs version how the accident occurred.
 That Ibingira was driving and he was hit on the right side.
-If the accident happened as the defence had testified the damage would not have been outside the landrover even DW3 testified that Ibingira turned to avoid the accident when he was only one metre from the Peugeot when there was clear visibility all along the road.
+If the accident happened as the defence had testified the damage would not have been outside the landrover / DW3 testified that Ibingira turned to avoid the accident when he was only one metre from the peaugot when there was clear visibility all along the road.
 He finally submitted that the court finds the defendant liable.